ALMOND-CRISPED NECTARINES

-Soft, warm, and creamy nectarines paired with a sweet almond crunch.
+Soft, warm, and creamy nectarines with a sweet crunch of toasted almonds.
 Easy and fast to make, packed with flavour, and the perfect summer dessert.

 Jump to RECIPE

-The baking softens the nectarines, coaxing out their beautiful fruity flavor, and making them irresistibly creamy, sweet, and juicy.
-The butter, almond, and sugar filling adds a rich, flavorful and delightful crunch.
+The baking softens the nectarines, coaxing out their gorgeous fruity flavor, and making them irresistibly creamy, sweet, and juicy.
+The butter, almond, and sugar filling, topped with toasted almonds, adds a rich, flavourful and delightful crunch.

-They can be prepared in advance, and also whipped up at the last minute, baking them while dinner is served.
-This makes them a perfect dessert for a dinner party or for surprise guests.
+They can be made ahead of time or quickly prepared at the last minute, baking them during dinner.
+This makes them an ideal dessert for dinner parties, or unexpected guests.

-Nectarines keep very well in the fridge once ripe.
-When in season, I purchase them in large quantities.
-I also keep almonds and sugar stocked, and butter in the freezer.
-This way I can make this beautiful nectarine dessert at any time when we are in the mood for a treat.
+When in season, I tend to purchase nectarines in large quantities.
+They keep very well in the fridge once ripe.
+I usually keep almonds and sugar stocked in the cupboard, and butter in the freezer.
+This way I can make this nectarine dessert at any time when we are in the mood for a treat or I need a quick, last-minute dessert.

-It's a great dish for using over-ripe nectarines, but it also works well with firmer ones, as the baking tenderizes them and brings out their rich, sweet flavour.
-As long as they are not so hard that it's impossible to remove their stone.
-Just allow for a bit more baking time if they are less ripe.
+It's a great dish for using over-ripe nectarines, but it also works well with firmer ones, as the baking tenderizes the fruit and brings out its rich, sweet flavour.
+Just allow for a bit more baking time if the nectarines are less ripe.
 Topped with buttery, sugary almonds, they transform into a delightful and special dessert.

 How to prepare: